FAQs

 We aim to build a community of youth leaders among True Blue Fellows, provide mentorship and capacity building opportunities, and have a tangible youth impact on communities worldwide.
 With the Fellowship, Bow Seat hopes to demonstrate the power of creative arts to empower youth to take action and create change.
 Importantly, we hope all of the above will help improve youth resiliency and mental health as we face an unprecedented Earth crisis.

 Creative arts can mean anything from visual arts, film, interactive & multimedia, performing arts, poetry, creative writing, and more.
 The way you want to create change in your project should involve some creative arts element.
-Check out some current grantees for inspiration:
+Check out some current Fellows for inspiration!

 You do not need to be a skilled artist yourself.
 Consider co-creating with your community.
 There are a multitude of ways the creative arts can be used as a catalyst for change.